Atlantic Council: History

 They expanded their efforts to Central and South America in 2013 when the Atlantic Council launched the Adrienne Arsht Latin America Center, named for Adrienne Arsht, a philanthropist and businesswoman who helped fund its creation through a $5 million gift.
 The goal of the center was to improve relationships and economic ties between Latin American countries, North America and Europe.
 Their first director was Peter Schechter, who was chosen due to his extensive experience acting as a lead consultant on elections, polling, advertising, and media relations in the region.
 As of October 2023, the Adrienne Arsht Latin American Center at the Atlantic Council has increased its influence across the Latin American region.
 With a focus on achieving greater socioeconomic prosperity, the center has integrated political economy issues into policy-making and fostered collaboration with a diverse range of stakeholders, including governments, companies, and multilateral institutions.

-In 2017, Tom Bossert, previously a Nonresident Zurich Cyber Risk Fellow at the Atlantic Council's Cyber Security Initiative, was appointed Homeland Security Advisor to the Trump administration.

 The Digital Forensic Research Lab was founded in 2016, to study disinformation in open source environments and report on democratic processes.
 Facebook helped fund the think tank's project in 2018, after donating a significant but undisclosed sum that placed it among top donors to the organization, such as the government of Great Britain.
+The Atlantic Council also operates the Cyber Statecraft Initiative, which conducts research on cybersecurity, cyber conflict, emerging technologies, and international cyber policy.
+The initiative conducts research on issues including cloud security, offensive cyber capabilities, technology governance, cyber resilience, and organizes the annual Cyber 9/12 Strategy Challenge.
+In 2017, Tom Bossert, previously a Nonresident Zurich Cyber Risk Fellow at the Atlantic Council's Cyber Security Initiative, was appointed Homeland Security Advisor to the Trump administration.

 In 2019, the Atlantic Council entered into a partnership with the Hungary Foundation, a group funded by the Orbán government in Hungary.
 A series of strategy discussions was planned which would have included key US and Central Europe officials.
 In a meeting in Budapest that year, Atlantic Council members criticized Hungarian Foreign Ministry officials for limiting discussion of the state of democracy in Hungary.
 Following this, the Hungary Foundation canceled the project.
 In 2020, the Atlantic Council returned a grant from the Hungary Foundation and ended its relationship with the Foundation.